9/11 Living Memorial

 9/11 Living Memorial Brochure

-VOICES seeks volunteers throughout the year to assist the full-time staff at our office, as well as for the September 10th and 11th Commemorative Events in Lower Manhattan.
-Though special skills are always welcome, our only requirement for volunteers is a desire to assist others and further VOICES' mission.
+VOICES seeks volunteers throughout the year to work with the full-time staff at our offices, as well as for special events including the annual Information Forum and the annual Always Remember Gala.
+Though special skills are always welcome, the only requirement for volunteers is a desire to assist others and further our mission.

 Please contact our office today for more information or to begin working with us.

 Our internship program has prepared dozens of students for careers in public service, social work, communications, event planning, business, and information technology.

 High school students can volunteer after school, in special programs during the spring semester of senior year, or during the summer.
 During summer vacation, the New Canaan office offers a program for highly motivated students that prepares them to create a presentation and short film about 9/11 that is shown to local high school students and community members.